sendwithus/jobs/senior-engineer-infrastructure.md

 __What will you be doing?__

 * Working with our engineering team to design, build and scale platform features.
-* Making high-level technical decisions about architecture and new technologies.
+* Making high-level technical decisions about architecture and database design.
 * Identifying performance problems and crafting creative solutions.
 * Experimenting with new technologies and solutions.
 * Separating our primary app into separate microservices.